Avoid Solar Panel Scams: 7 Tips for Getting a Great Deal

 If your roof is shaded, make sure an installer has a plan for addressing that.
 For solar to work well, you may need to cut back trees or install panels somewhere other than your roof.
 Your roof should be in good shape, too.
 Taking panels off to fix the roof likely carries additional costs.
 It's important to address these issues before a contract is signed and panels are installed on your roof.

 For all of these issues, any installer should give you clear answers.
-An installer pushing you to sign before you've read a contract or had all your questions answered are red flags.
-If you do sign something you later regret, by law, you have three days to cancel most door-to-door sales, according to the Federal Trade Commission.
+An installer pushing you to sign before you've read a contract or had all your questions answered is a red flag.
+If you do sign something you later regret, by law you have three days to cancel most door-to-door sales, according to the US Federal Trade Commission.

-There are plenty of organizations aiming to help people go solar with the best possible experience, including industry groups and governments.
+There are plenty of organizations, including industry groups and governments, aiming to help people go solar with the best possible experience.

 Because many people haven't had an experience with solar energy, selecting an installer can feel like a daunting task.
 But it's possible to go solar and start saving money on your energy costs.
 There were 1 million solar installations (not just residential ones) from 2016-2019.
 If you plan on adding to that number, with a bit of work you can make sure it's a positive experience.

-Correction 12:00 p.m.
-ET, Jan.
-31: An earlier version of this article said companies pay a fee to get a grade from the Better Business Bureau.
-Companies receive grades from the Better Business Bureau regardless of whether they've paid to go through the accreditation process.
+Correction: An earlier version of this article misstated how companies get grades from the Better Business Bureau.
+They receive grades regardless of whether they've paid to go through the bureau's accreditation process.